arunkumar413/go-lang-tutorial/README.md

 ### Create slice using the make method

-A slice can also be created using the make method.
+A slice can also be created using the make function.

 `slice_name := make([]type,length, capacity)`